SamDurrant/blog-24/README.md

 $ rails test
 ```

+To run the integration tests run `rails test:integration`

 If the test suite passes, you'll be ready to run the app in a local server:

 ```